The ReviewHomeWarranties team makes every effort to keep the information on site accurate and up-to-date.

 ReviewHomeWarranties is not affiliated with any reviewer or a reviewing site.

 We have reviewed 68 of the most prominent home warranty companies in the USA, of which 45 have been fully reviewed, and 13 additional home warranty companies have been inspected but not fully reviewed to date.
-Our criteria was reputation and credibility, client reviews, pricing and clarity of T&C’s.
-We hope that will allow you to understand what exactly is the product that you are considering buying, and which home warranty provider should be a good fit you.
+Our criteria were reputation and credibility, client reviews, pricing and clarity of T&C’s.
+We hope that will allow you to understand what exactly is the product that you are considering buying, and which home warranty provider should be a good fit for you.

 View this complete list of all home warranty companies reviewed up to date on Review Home Warranties below:

-Each of the home warranty companies on our list are assigned scores for the following things: Trustworthiness, Plans and Coverage, Feedback, and The Fine Print.
+Each of the home warranty companies on our list is assigned scores for the following things: Trustworthiness, Plans and Coverage, Feedback, and The Fine Print.
 Those generate an editorial score.
 In addition to that, we have a cool widget that enables our readers to upvote or downvote each service provider and that is being calculated as the Reader Rating.

 Below, we will explain what exactly we look it upon analyzing the firms and their offering, on the pursuit for a safe to use home warranty.

 Please note: If you aim to find the best home warranty choices, we suggest you follow that link.
 This page is more geared towards people interested in seeing the widest selection possible consisting of every single home warranty in the USA market(and every company operates in different states, but we will touch on that later).
-In addition, we recommend you to read the TrustedPlace home warranty review.
+Also, we recommend you to read the TrustedPlace home warranty review.
 This company made an extra step in providing home warranty services.

 Credible and safe home warranty services and companies.
 Credible companies are ones that have a clear contact address in the U.S, we know the names of the key guys like the CEO, and of course, we have client reviews we have been able to locate from across the web.
 Usually, big companies with a lot of employees, like Choice Home Warranty or FAHW, have higher credibility.
 However, it does not mean that a small service provider can't have high credibility as well.
 Smaller and more localized home warranty vendors, like Elevate Home Warranty, for example, that operate only in one state, sometimes have better services and more time to devote to you and your requests.